Teufeuleu/tc.preset/README.md

     - `store`: send to [jsui] only
 - The js program send a lot of message to the [pattrstorage] (patch cord not required), which makes it output a lot of messages required for the [jsui] to stay in sync.
 Using one of the above messages incorrectly, or sending `getslotlist`, `getslotnamelist`, or any message that will impact the presets, it might cause the [pattrstorage] to get out of sync.
 In case something like that happens, you can send the `resync` message to the [jsui].

-## Known bugs
-- Some interactions should be ignored when no pattrstorage is linked

 ## Desired features (for someday)
 - No need for a patch cord (programmatically create a [send]/[receive] pair?)
 - Ability to lock/unlock and rename directly in the jsui without the need of external objects